Chapter 14 – Business Life Cycle and Networking

 During your college years, you will have many opportunities to make connections with new people.
 Taking advantage of these opportunities allows you to perfect your skills in initiating and developing new and even lifetime connections.
 You can establish new friendships with roommates, classmates, social club members, special interest groups, academic organizations, competitive and intramural athletic teams, and many others.
 All of these groups not only encourage new social relationships but also foster opportunities for developing and improving leadership skills.

-Chances to meet and work with new people abound on college campuses.
 Figure 14.2 shows some of the many social networking opportunities on college campuses.

 Local Organizations